sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 4.1 The Code of Conduct Committee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Code of Conduct committee is currently on hiatus and re-organizing.
+The sktime Code of Conduct committee is currently on hiatus and re-organizing.

 Please use the NumFOCUS CoC reporting process in the transition period.